How community testing helps fight coronavirus

 - There is no need to book an appointment

 - Step-by-step instructions are included with the test kit.
-A video demonstration and alternative language versions are available online.
-You can also call 119 and request a translation service.
+You can call 119 and request a translation service.

 How community testing works at Somerstown Central